INSTRUCTIONS UNDER REVISION 6 JAN 21 More changes due

 Step 5 – On the Day.

 You need to be at the start location ready to go by 6.15pm.
 You should be wearing hi-viz clothing.
-Be ready to record names and collect £3 per entry.
+Be ready to record names and collect £4 per entry in respect of entries a on the day if any – see below for newly-adopted pre-payment arrangements.
 You can use this register if you like.
 The money goes to Linda (on the day if she is there!).

-You need to give a safety brief (example), ensure that all are wearing hi-viz clothing (compulsory) and that any under 16s must stay with their parent(s).
+You should draw peoples’ attention to the Briefing Note on the reverse of their map, ensure that all are wearing hi-viz clothing (compulsory) and that any under 16s must stay with their parent(s).
 Hand out maps upside down.
 When ready, send them off and start the timer (best to use two if you can in case one fails).
 As they return, record the time, name and collect the card straight away.

 Step 6 – Results.
 Using the collected control cards, complete the results template – see bottom of the page.
 Instructions are on the second page of the spreadsheet.

-Money.
-If the Treasurer (currently Linda Kelly) is at the event, then give her the entry takings.
+If Linda Kelly is at the event, then give her the cash entry takings, if any.
 If she is not then either:

 - pay the amount in to the club account online (details below) if you have the capability and email details to the treasurer.